ExpatAdminHubEuropean expat guide

 Hestia, Smartloc, Smovin — the specialists

 Hestia Software.
 The free-tier challenger.
 100% free with no freemium ceiling — bail ALUR, état des lieux digital with timestamped photos, automatic quittances, eIDAS signature all included.
 Available at hestia.software.
 Right answer if your top constraint is cost and you're willing to accept a younger product with a thinner feature surface than Rentila or GérerSeul.
-Web-first, French-only, no tenant portal.
+Web-first, French-only; a web tenant portal is available.

 Smartloc.
 Specialised in impayés — late rent recovery, mise en demeure templates, procedural escalation through commandement de payer and the commission de surendettement.
 Right answer if you've had recurring late-payment issues and the recovery flow is your top concern.
 Other products do this but Smartloc owns the keyword.